wix/zone/README.md

     iptype            - "shared" (default) or "exclusive".
     nets              - Array of network interfaces to add.
-Interfaces must be in the format of "address:physical(:defrouter) datasets          - Array of datasets to include on this zone. inherits          - Array of inherit-pkg-dir directories.
+Interfaces must be in the format of "address:physical(:defrouter) datasets          - Array of datasets to include on this zone. loopbacks         - Array of loopback file systems to export from global to this zone inherits          - Array of inherit-pkg-dir directories.
 These cannot be changed after the zone is installed.
 Defaults to [ "/lib", "/platform", "/sbin", "/usr" ]. password          - Root password for the zone, to put in /etc/sysidcfg.
 Must be encyrpted with crypt. use_sysidcfg      - Whether or not to create a sysidcfg file.
 Defaults to true.